vycdev/ColorNamesSharp/README.md

 	.Add("Best Blue", "#3299fe") // Add your own custom colors
-	.LoadDefault() // Load the default color list .AddFromCsv("path/to/your/colorlist.csv") // Add a custom color list from a csv file .BuildColorNames; // Get a new ColorNames instance that includes all the colors you've added
+	.LoadDefault() // Load the default color list .AddFromCsv("path/to/your/colorlist.csv") // Add a custom color list from a csv file .Build(); // Get a new ColorNames instance that includes all the colors you've added
 ```

 ## Getting a fiting color name